Judicial Interpretation [2025] No. 5

 (Adopted at the 1947th meeting of the Judicial Committee of the Supreme People's Court on April 7, 2025, and the 51st meeting of the 14th Procuratorial Committee of the Supreme People's Procuratorate on April 11, 2025, and this Interpretation has come into force as of April 26, 2025)

-The use of a trademark identical to a registered trademark on the same kind of goods or services without authorization from the registered trademark owner shall be deemed as "the same kind of goods or services" under Article 213 of the Criminal Law under any of the following circumstances:
+Rule 1 The use of a trademark identical to a registered trademark on the same goods or services without authorization from the registered trademark owner under any of the following circumstances shall be deemed as "the same goods or services" under Article 213 of the Criminal Law:

-A trademark that is completely identical to a registered trademark being counterfeited or is substantially indistinguishable from the registered trademark being counterfeited, which is sufficient to mislead the relevant public, shall be deemed as "a trademark identical to the registered trademark" under Article 213 of the Criminal Law.
+Rule 2 A trademark that is completely identical to a registered trademark being counterfeited or is substantially indistinguishable from the registered trademark being counterfeited, which is sufficient to mislead the relevant public, shall be deemed as "a trademark identical to the registered trademark" under Article 213 of the Criminal Law.
 Under any of the following circumstances, a trademark shall be deemed substantially indistinguishable from the registered trademark being counterfeited and is sufficient to mislead the relevant public:

 (2) A trademark with changes of space between characters, letters, numbers or other elements of the registered trademark, which is substantially indistinguishable from the registered trademark;